julianss/flr/README.md

 Download a bootstrap.min.css in the public/ folder of the client.
 You can download one from [Bootswatch](https://bootswatch.com/)

 The new app script also creates a dot file in the flare/ folder named **.YourAppName**.
 Edit it to add the database information.
 Insert a random string in the JWT Secret variable.
 Set interactive evolve and flask debug to "True".
 Finally run the server passing the app name as argument.
-The first time you run it (and on subsecuent runs after more models are created) peewee-db-evolve will present you with the sql that needs to be executed in the database, type yes and enter.
+The first time you run it, and on subsequent runs after more models are added, peewee-db-evolve will generate the sql that needs to be executed in the database to match the defined models, type yes and enter.
 By default the server listens on port 6800.

-    ṕython3 run.py YourAppName
+    python3 run.py YourAppName

 # Built with
 - [Peewee](http://docs.peewee-orm.com/en/latest/)